-- Actual vehicle speed falls below approximately 25 mph (40 km/h). - Enhanced VSC is activated. - The sensor cannot operate correctly because it is covered in some way. - The windshield wipers are operating at high speed.
+- Actual vehicle speed falls below approximately 25 mph (40 km/h). - Enhanced VSC is activated. - The sensor cannot operate correctly because it is covered in some way. - The windshield wipers are operating at high speed (when the wiper switch is set to the "AUTO" mode or the high speed wiper operation position).